Bernard Jenkin

-Sir Bernard Christison Jenkin (born 9 April 1959) is a British Conservative Party politician serving as Member of Parliament (MP) for Harwich and North Essex since 2010.
-He also serves as chair of the Liaison Committee.
-He was first elected to represent Colchester North in 1992, and went on to represent North Essex before the Harwich and North Essex constituency was created.
+Sir Bernard Christison Jenkin (born 9 April 1959) is a British Conservative Party politician who has been the Member of Parliament (MP) for Harwich and North Essex, previously Colchester North then North Essex, since 1992.
+He also served as chair of the Liaison Committee.

 Jenkin was elected chairman of the Public Administration Select Committee in May 2010.
-He is a long-standing critic of the European Union, believing that the EU undermines the United Kingdom's national sovereignty, and he was one of the Maastricht Rebels during the premiership of John Major.
+He is a longstanding critic of the European Union, believing that EU membership undermined the United Kingdom's national sovereignty, and he was one of the Maastricht Rebels during the premiership of John Major.
 In the 2016 EU referendum he supported Brexit and from 2017 he was one of the most vocal supporters of the Eurosceptic pressure group Leave Means Leave.

-Early life
+Early life and career

-Jenkin was born on 9 April 1959 to Patrick Jenkin (later Baron Jenkin of Roding), the life peer and former cabinet minister, and Monica Jenkin (née Graham).
-He is a male-line descendant of the scientist Fleeming Jenkin.
-He was educated at Highgate School, William Ellis School (also in Highgate) and Corpus Christi College, Cambridge, where he was awarded a choral exhibition and gained a BA honours degree in English literature in 1982.
+Bernard Jenkin was born on 9 April 1959 in Wood Green, to Patrick Jenkin, who subsequently became a Conservative MP and Cabinet minister, and later a life peer (as Baron Jenkin of Roding); and Monica Jenkin (née Graham).
+He is a descendant of the scientist Fleeming Jenkin.

+He was educated at the fee-paying independent Highgate School, the voluntary aided William Ellis School, and Corpus Christi College, Cambridge, where he was awarded a choral exhibition and gained a BA honours degree in English literature in 1982.
 He was President of the Cambridge Union Society in 1982.

-He worked for Ford and the private equity company 3i as Manager of Legal & General Ventures from 1989 to 1992.
-From 1992 to 1995, he was an advisor to Legal & General Group plc.
+After graduation, Jenkin worked in sales & marketing for Ford from 1983 to 1986, at the private equity company 3i from 1986 to 1988, and as a manager at Legal & General Ventures Ltd from 1989 to 1992.
+From 1992 to 1995, by then serving as an MP, he was an advisor to Legal & General Group plc, the parent company of his previous employer.

+Jenkin stood for election as the Conservative candidate in Glasgow Central at the 1987 general election, coming second with 13% of the vote behind the incumbent Labour MP Bob McTaggart.

 Parliamentary career

+1st term (1992–1997)

-Declaring that he wanted to "illustrate that people in the south-east haven't forgotten about Scotland", Jenkin stood for election in Glasgow Central at the 1987 general election.
-At the 1992 general election he was elected as MP for Colchester North.
+At the 1992 general election, his 33rd birthday, Jenkin was elected as MP for Colchester North with 51.5% of the vote and a majority of 16,402.

 During John Major's government, Jenkin was one of the Maastricht Rebels who defied the party whip to oppose the Maastricht Treaty.

+2nd term (1997–2001)

-When the Colchester North constituency was abolished for the 1997 general election, Jenkin was returned to the House of Commons for the newly-re-established North Essex constituency.
+Prior to the 1997 general election, Colchester North was abolished, and replaced with North Essex.
+At the general election, Jenkin was elected as MP for North Essex with 43.9% of the vote and a majority of 5,476.

+William Hague appointed him Shadow Minister for Transport, serving from 1998 to 2001.

+3rd term (2001–2005)

+At the 2001 general election, Jenkin was re-elected as MP for North Essex with an increased vote share of 47.4% and an increased majority of 7,186.

-William Hague appointed him Shadow Minister for Transport (1998–2001).
-He has also served as Shadow Secretary of State for Defence (2001–2003) under Iain Duncan Smith and Shadow Regions Secretary (2003–2005) under Michael Howard.
-He has also been Shadow Energy Minister.
+Jenkin served as Shadow Secretary of State for Defence from 2001 to 2003 under Iain Duncan Smith and Shadow Regions Secretary from 2003 to 2005 under Michael Howard.